hr23232323/love-at-first-swipe/README.md

 | *Screenshot of chart representing our true positives, true negatives, false positives, and false negatives after running the machine learning.* |

 ## Conclusion
 In conclusion, we learned through our research that fun and attractiveness are the two attributes that people consider the most seriously when looking for a romantic partner.
-This was a finding that was indicated in our early insights after performing our initial data cleansing, and was supported by our machine learning, as shown in feature importances.
-Additionally, using ten-fold cross validation, we found a mean accuracy of 75.4% when trying to predict whether two people would match.
+This was a finding that was indicated in our early insights after performing our initial data cleansing, and was supported by our classifier, as shown in feature importances. **Additionally, using 10-fold cross validation, we found a mean accuracy of 75.4% when trying to predict whether two people would match.**